The Doric String Quartet are:

-The Board of Sound Waves SCIO, the charity that administers the Mendelssohn on Mull Festival, has invited the Doric String Quartet to be the Artistic Direction of the Festival from 2018.
+The Trustees of Sound Waves SCIO, the charity that administers the Mendelssohn on Mull Festival, have invited the Doric String Quartet to be the Artistic Direction of the Festival from 2018.
 We are delighted that they have agreed and have committed to us for a period of four years.

 About the Doric String Quartet